CraigDamlo/SP-1-Disintegration/STATE.md

       web updater

 ## Next action
-Craig picks between Phase 1.2d (tuning the decay feel) or Phase 1.3 (real FWD/RWD rocker behavior).
+Confirm the index.html side of Phase 1.3b (what the 4 track buttons do now that snapshot slots are gone, and whether the old loadBuffer save/load plumbing in tape-processor.js is still used or is dead code).
+After that, Craig picks between Phase 1.2d (tuning the decay feel) or Phase 1.3 (real FWD/RWD rocker behavior).

 ## Open questions (not yet decided)
+- Now that snapshot slots are gone, are the 4 track buttons repurposed for Bake/Stutter/other, or unused? (index.html not seen yet - see Phase 1.3b gap above)
+- Is the loadBuffer save/load + alive-mask-passing plumbing in
+  tape-processor.js still needed for anything, or should it be cleaned out as dead code now that slots are gone?
 - Should the Reverse button become a real rocker (hold to fast-forward/ rewind, tap to skip) per the real hardware, or stay a simple toggle?
 - Should Freeze eventually be a hardware LED state (e.g. one LED pulses)?